MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_AutoConversions.md

 > [!NOTE]
 > - Once you complete simplified conversion goal setup, you can continue with the campaign creation workflow.
 [Learn more](hlp_BA_CONC_Redesign.md).
-> - Automated bid strategies require “Optimize campaign performance” to be enabled in the conversion goals setting.
+> - Automated bid strategies require â€œOptimize campaign performanceâ€ to be enabled in the conversion goals setting.
 Your campaign performance is dependent on accurate conversion tracking.
 [Learn more about auto-bidding](hlp_BA_CONC_BidStrategy_Portfolio.md).

 <a id="not-all-website-langauges-are-currently-supported"></a>

 ## Not all website languages are currently supported

-You can only use simplified conversion goal setup with websites in the following languages: Arabic, Bulgarian, Chinese, Croatian, Czech, Danish, Dutch, English., Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Norwegian Bokmål, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Vietnamese.
+You can only use simplified conversion goal setup with websites in the following languages: Arabic, Bulgarian, Chinese, Croatian, Czech, Danish, Dutch, English., Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Norwegian BokmÃ¥l, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Vietnamese.
 For all other languages, you should [setup your conversion goals manually](hlp_BA_PROC_UETv2CreateGoal.md).